-Meatless Monday is a campaign that originally started during World War I to help the American people reduce food consumption.
+Meatless Monday is a campaign initially started during World War I to help the American people reduce food consumption.
 In addition, the campaign helped to supply the troops overseas.
 The campaign made a repeat performance during World War II for the same reasons.
-The Meatless Monday Campaign was continued after the war was over to help support struggling European countries to recover from the war.
+The Meatless Monday campaign continued after the war to help struggling European countries recover from the war.

 Launched in 2003, Meatless Monday is a non-profit initiative of The Monday Campaigns, worked in collaboration with the Center for a Livable Future (CLF) at the Johns Hopkins Bloomberg School of Public Health to bring back the Meatless Monday campaign for personal health and the health of the planet.

-Today, Meatless Monday is supported by millions of people in countries all over the world.
+Today, Meatless Monday is supported by millions of people in countries worldwide.

 Here’s a short video about the history of this campaign.

 David and I are celebrating our 9th year as participants in the Meatless Monday movement in 2022.
 That’s 432 Meatless Mondays!

 At first, I started cooking vegetarian meals as a challenge.
 It allowed me to be more creative with meal ideas during the week.
 As time went on, preparing vegetarian meals once a week became more than just a challenge.

 What I didn’t realize at the time was that Meatless Monday aims to reduce meat consumption by 15% to improve personal health and the health of our planet.
 So not only was I getting the challenge to get out of the rut of the same old meals every week, but I was also doing something that would be healthy for David and me while at the same time helping the planet.